The integration of science and developmentally-appropriate early childhood educational practice is one of the hallmarks of the Before Racism™ program.

 Specific references are provided in each section with links to selected studies and publications.
 You are encouraged to review these resources to get a deeper understanding of the research that has been done in this area.

 This list of resources will continue to be updated on this site throughout the program’s development and program implementation.
-If you have research that you believe is relevant and would be helpful in our program development, please complete and return the Contact Form in the Contact Us section of this website.
+If you have research that you believe is relevant and would be helpful to our program, please complete and return the Contact Form in the Contact Us section of this website.